pranavmurali1994/Sparksupport/README.md

   https://user-images.githubusercontent.com/92468658/159153164-831a6da8-a7ac-4a31-94c7-a3494a84a350.jpg

-created two ansible roles for pulling image & Up the container from the image
+created two ansible roles for pulling image & Up the container from the image, converted the code into ansible role.

+#to initiate ansible roles

 sudo ansible-galaxy init setup-wordpress sudo ansible-galaxy init setup-container